ShareChat/web-custom-scripts/Readme.md

   1. source - Path to the source folder.
   2. excludedPaths - Array of Path regex to be ignored while calculating JSDoc Coverage.
-  3. excludedComponentPaths - Array of Path regex to be ignored while calculating Storybook Coverage(inside components folder).
+  3. excludedComponentPaths - Array of Path regex to be ignored while calculating JSX File Coverage(inside components folder).
    * Example - if only index files are to be considered for stories, add "^((?!index.js).)*$" in the array.
 This ignores all files except index.
   4. componentsFolderName - Name of the folder containing all UI components.
   5. storiesFolderPath - Path to the stories folder to be provided if it is outside the source folder.